demsking/image-downloader/README.md

 Note: This throws an error when `options.done` not specified.

-# License
+## License

-This library is licensed under the MIT license.
+Under the MIT license.
+See [LICENSE](https://github.com/demsking/image-downloader/blob/master/LICENSE) file for more details.